Comprehensive Cat & Dog Dental Care

 Just like your own annual dental checkup, your cat or dog should come into our Capitola veterinary hospital for a dental exam at least once every year.
 Pets who are more prone to oral health issues than others may require assessment for dental health problems more often than that.

-Santa Cruz Veterinary Hospital can assess, diagnose and treat dental health problems in cats and dogs.
+Santa Cruz Veterinary Hospital veterinary dentist can assess, diagnose and treat dental health problems in cats and dogs.

 If you notice any of the following symptoms in your pet, it's time for a dental checkup.